keanarichards/stats-masters/README.md

 # Logistics:

-All variables names and descriptions can be found in the files called “vars-and-labels” in the data directory
+  - All variables names and descriptions can be found in the files called “vars-and-labels” in the data directory

+  - Running the main analyses in the 01\_preregistered-analyses.R file will likely take several hours the first time the code is run (unless you comment out the rlmer analyses).
+However, if you knit the entire folder when you run this code, it will take less time the next time you knit the document because the most computationally intensive code chunks will be cached, so the code will take far less time after running thereafter,

+  - You can find the pre-registration, original survey questions, and the stimuli of this project [here](https://osf.io/r8m2u/)

+  - the voice\_manipulations.csv contains the summary statistics on the voice manipulations from Praat

+Session info for my version of the paper:

     ## R version 3.6.3 (2020-02-29)
     ## Platform: x86_64-w64-mingw32/x64 (64-bit)